A-lone-Contributer/A-lone-Contributer/README.md

 **Talking about Personal stuff:**

-- 👨🏽‍💻 I have worked as Python Development intern at [Innovative Tech Lab](https://innovativetechlab.com/).
+- 👨🏽‍💻 I have worked as Python Development Intern at [Innovative Tech Lab](https://innovativetechlab.com/).
 - 🤔 My interests are with Machine Learning, DSA, System Design and Networking.
 - 🌱 I’m currently learning <strong>React JS</strong>.
 - 👯 I’m looking to collaborate on <strong>Machine learning and Web Dev Projects</strong>.